Eclipsephage/winXP_sim/README.md

 # Windows XP Simulator

 A web-based Windows XP simulator that recreates the classic Windows XP experience in your browser.
 This project aims to provide a nostalgic interface with working applications and features from the Windows XP era.
+Inspired by "BookwormKevin" on Websim.

 ## Features